ninaninuk/Manual-testing-portofolio/Final Project/README.md

 ## 1.3 Test Analysis

-The testing process will be executed based on the above requirements for the Dependents module.
+The testing process will be executed based on the above requirements for the Languages module.
 The following test conditions were found:

   * Enter data only for mandatory fields and check that the language is created/updated
   * Enter data for all available fields and check that the language is created/updated